MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getwindowfromwindowid.md

 UID: NF:microsoft.ui.interop.GetWindowFromWindowId
 tech.root: uiinterop
 title: GetWindowFromWindowId
-ms.date: 09/29/2021
+ms.date: 09/02/2022
 targetos: Windows
-description: Gets the window handle that corresponds to the specified *windowId*, if the provided *windowId* is valid and the system has an `HWND` that represents the window.
+description: Gets the window handle ([HWND](/windows/win32/winprog/windows-data-types)) that corresponds to the specified [WindowId](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowid), if the *windowId* argument is valid and the system has an **HWND** that represents the window.
 prerelease: false
 req.assembly:
 req.construct-type: function